Updated for 2017

 This comprehensive guide on social media for youth tournaments will get you up and running from simple score updating to Twitter to a full-blown live-casting and integrated advertising campaign.

-This book will be sold directly at the 2016 NSCAA in Baltimore for a reduced price, after which it will be available on Amazon.com
+This book will be sold directly at the 2017 NSCAA in Los Angeles for a reduced price, after which it will be available on Amazon.com